Core Endpoint

 Structured extraction

-Extraction is part of scrape, not a separate route.
-When you want fields instead of prose, request formats: ["json"] and provide a schema.
+For a single page, extraction is part of scrape: when you want fields instead of prose, request formats: ["json"] and provide a schema.
+(For structured extraction across many URLs in one job, use the native async POST /v1/extract.)

 {